pokeghosst/pokebook/README.md

 ## Installing / Getting started

-You can use Póke!Book at no cost by visiting https://book.pokeghost.org.
+You can use PokeBook at no cost by visiting https://book.pokeghost.org.

 Production-ready build can be deployed anywhere by doing the following: